bisdn/bisdn.github.io/introduction_cawr.md

 ## Port mapping
 As a result of creating the giant switch abstraction, CAWR maps pairs of switch interfaces to a single logical interface.
 As a rule, CAWR expects each server to be connected to Basebox using two physical network interfaces.
 These interfaces must be members of an LACP bond, with one cable going to each of the switches.
-CAWR detects these bonds and exposes them to Baseboxd as a single logical interface.
+CAWR detects these bonds and exposes them to baseboxd as a single logical interface.
 The naming of this interface takes the following format:

 ```text